 Tools of the Trade

 Allows a fixed amount of value in implements, books, and tools of your trade, occupation, or business.

 There are additional exemptions available to protect specific property, and Ohio updates exemptions every three years.
 The fixed amounts listed above change based on those updates.

 The bankruptcy code is complicated and filled with extremely complex procedures and rules.
 Making mistakes can lead to your case being dismissed by the court without a discharge, missing out on exemptions, and losing property that you might have been able to keep.
-Hire an experienced attorney so he or she can guide and advise you through the entire process.
+It pays to hire an experienced attorney to guide and advise you through the entire process.